dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core.md

 In order to better see the usefulness of this combinator it's best to look at an actual example.

-Let's define a few useful `HttpHandler` functions first:
+Let's define a few simple `HttpHandler` functions first:

 <pre><code>let httpVerb (verb : string) =
     fun (ctx : HttpHandlerContext) -&gt;